 Cool for a few minutes in the tins before removing to wire racks to cool completely.

-And they're ready to be devoured.
 If you love oatmeal raisin cookies, you will go crazy over these.
 I know I did!
 But that brings me to a very important question...

-Again, yes!
-I almost added some and called these cupcakes, but I really wanted to eat them for breakfast guilt-free.
-If I did frost them, it was going to be with a simple glaze made from confectioners' sugar, vanilla, and milk, kind of like what you'd see on frosted oatmeal cookies!
+If I did frost them, it would be with a simple glaze made from confectioners' sugar, vanilla, and milk, kind of like what you'd see on frosted oatmeal cookies!

-If anybody sees you eating these oatmeal raisin cookie muffins for breakfast, you'll simply look like you're eating a muffin made with oats.
-Muhaha.
 But if you offer them a bite, then they'll immediately detect all the coconut and sugary sweetness and wonder if then suspect you may actually be eating a cupcake for breakfast.

 But you know what?
 Who cares.
 I will eat oatmeal raisin cookie muffins for breakfast and I will do so proudly.